 New York: Keep Puppy Mill Cruelty Out of Pet Shops!

 New Yorkers, we have an opportunity to make a huge difference for pets this year by supporting a bill to prohibit the sale of dogs, cats and rabbits in pet stores across the state.
-California, Maryland, and nearly 300 U.S. cities have already banned the sale of dogs and cats in pet stores.
-Now New York can do the same—but we need your help, because time is quickly running out!
+California, Maryland, and over 300 U.S. cities have already banned the sale of dogs and cats in pet stores.